tonywang-0517/ReduxSimpleBoilerplate/README.md

 #When the user clicks on a character, create an epic to query the character by their id and store the data in your redux store.

-#Create a new route to display a list of character attributes.
+#Create a new route (see https://github.com/supasate/connected-react-router) to display a list of character attributes.
 Style this however you like.

 ## Available Scripts